-which we discard textiles: (1) through the discarding of old stock and (2) through the discarding of samples that DanTextil, an organization that collects our textiles are assessed for quality assurance purposes.
+In terms of our own operations, there are two ways in which we discard textiles: (1) through the discarding of old stock and (2) through the discarding of samples that DanTextil, an organization that collects our textiles are assessed for quality assurance purposes.

-old stock.
-Historically, we have held outlet sales directed most of our potential textile waste.
-In 2022, we were towards consumers once or twice a year.
+We always try to avoid discarding textiles categorised as Through these initiatives, we have been able to avoid old stock.
+Historically, we have held outlet sales directed towards consumers once or twice a year.
 In 2021, we developed an e-commerce platform to further support this initiative (see www.beirholmlagersalg.dk).

-In terms of our own operations, there are two ways in For textiles that need to be discarded due to quality assurance, we have established a partnership with and recycles them.
+For textiles that need to be discarded due to quality assurance, we have established a partnership with and recycles them.